spg-one/aCoral-riscv-cl/README.md

 You will get 2 key files in build dir, `acoral` and `acoral.bin`.

 * If you are using want to debug your program, use `acoral`.
-You need to replace the string at line 132 in launch.json
+You need to replace the string at line 32 and line 78 in launch.json
 ```
 C:/Users/SPGGO/Documents/aCoral/aCoral-riscv-cl/build/acoral
 ```